driftingtides/hyvr/DEVELOPERS_GUIDE.md

 The model is stored in separate objects: The model objects holds a list of strata, each strata holds a list of the AEs inside, and each AE holds a list of the geometrical objects/hydrofacies assemblages it contains.

+Implementation of architectural elements is split in several ways.
+First, there's a distinction between AE types (``hyvr/geo/ae_types.py``), and AE realizations (``hyvr/geo/ae_realizations.py``).
+The AE types correspond to the sections in the ini-file, e.g. ``clay_sheet`` in ``made.ini``.
+From these templates, AE realizations are randomly created according to the parameters.
+AE realization implementation is also split.
+Firstly, there's the Python part, where each AE realization has a list of objects, for access/creation from Python code.
+However, to make the assignment of grid points to objects faster, each AE realization also contains arrays of object properties, since we can iterate much faster over arrays compared to Python lists.

+Most of the code for model generation can be found in ``hyvr/geo/``.

 Assigning Values to Grid